shawkui/Shared_Adversarial_Unlearning/README.md

 ---

+## 📢 News

+**Updated 2024-10-11**: The SAU method has now been integrated into [BackdoorBench](https://github.com/SCLBD/BackdoorBench).
+Users can directly obtain and utilize our method within the platform for testing defenses against backdoor attacks.

+---

 ## 📝 Introduction

 Welcome to the official repository for the NeurIPS 2023 paper titled "Shared Adversarial Unlearning: Backdoor Mitigation by Unlearning Shared Adversarial Examples".
 This project introduces a novel defense mechanism against malicious backdoor attacks in machine learning models.